Register To Dimdex- Remayah Magazine

 Air Force

-The sophisticated jet’s peak altitude is designated at 45,000 feet (14 kilometers), combined with its 3,000-kilogram (6,600-pound) payload and a top velocity of Mach 1.2.
+The advanced jet’s maximum altitude is specified at 45,000 feet (14 kilometers), accompanied by a payload capacity of 3,000 kilograms (6,600 pounds) and a maximum speed of Mach 1.2.

 Related Articles